Worship Schedule

 A Fresh Approach to the Traditional Style

 • We utilize high-quality, singable, theologically-sound worship music from both modern and ancient traditions.
-The text and music is a vehicle for sharing God's Word with others.
+The text and music are a vehicle for sharing God's Word with others.

-• Even though our worship music style is primarily more traditional, we often employ a variety of singable, well-led music from contemporary, folk, and spiritual sources.
+• Even though our worship music style is primarily traditional, we also employ a variety of singable, well-led music from contemporary, folk, and spiritual sources.

 How Long are Worship Services?

-On the second Sunday of each month, when Holy Communion is not served, the service is shorter.
+For a Sunday service following the order of Matins, when Holy Communion is not served, the service is shorter.

 What Should I Wear to Worship?